Dis555/Osclass-Extras/languages/readme.md

 # Languages

-All available languages from Market are added here.
+All available languages are added here.